-Dimensional Standards Required/Allowed Existing/Proposed Lot Coverage 25 percent Current lot coverage is 12.5% (16,445 square feet).
-Less than 800 square feet of additional lot coverage is proposed.
-The project meets this requirement.
-Front Yard Setback 25 feet The subject parcel has two front yards along State Route 305 and NE New Brooklyn Road.
-No further expansion of the building footprint is proposed in these areas.
+Dimensional Standards Required/Allowed Existing/Proposed Lot Coverage 25 percent Proposed lot coverage is less than 13 percent and meets this standard.
+Front Lot Line Setback 25 feet The subject parcel has two front lot lines, fronting both State Route 305 and New Brooklyn Road.
 The existing/proposed building meets this requirement.
-Rear Setback 15 feet N/A for this project.
-The subject parcel has two front yard setbacks and no rear setback.
-In accordance with BIMC 18.12.050.N., if a property has more than one front yard, then the rear setback does not apply.
-Side Yard Setbacks 5 feet minimum, 15 feet total The plans submitted indicate that the existing building, as well as the proposed addition on the western side of the building and the proposed roof overhang on the southern side of the building, meet this requirement.
+Rear Lot Line Setback 15 feet In accordance with BIMC 18.12.050.N., if a property has more than one front lot line, all other lot lines are sides.
+Side Lot Line Setback 5 feet minimum, 15 feet total The existing/proposed building meets this requirement.
 Building Height 40 feet maximum for nonresidential uses if Conditional Use permit conditions are met.
-The submitted plans indicate that the maximum height of the building, including the proposed addition, is approximately 36 feet from average existing grade.
-The building permit will also be reviewed for compliance with the maximum height requirement.
-The proposal meets this requirement.
+The proposed building height is approximately 36 feet from average existing grade.
+The proposal meets this requirement and compliance is confirmed during building permit review.